 All those systems need to be carefully monitored and controlled, which is often done with a dedicated environmental computer control system and cultivation software to ensure the plants’ needs are met around the clock.

-- Processing rooms.
 On-site processing rooms allow your employees to properly trim and package the final product.
 For some cultivators with a processing office, those rooms will house the specialized machinery necessary for terpene extraction or phytocannabinoid extraction.

 Space considerations for a commercial grow room design

 In many states where cannabis has been legalized for medical or adult use, legislators typically place licenses into categories broken down by size, often linked to the square footage of the facility.
-As plants require a certain amount of space to properly propagate, the size of your new grow op will depend largely on the conditions of your license
+As plants require a certain amount of space to properly propagate, the size of your new grow op will depend largely on the conditions of your license.

-According to engineering consulting firm Mintropy, a craft grower that’s licensed by the Department of Agriculture to cultivate, dry, cure, and package hemp or marijuana “must contain at least 5,000 square feet of canopy space for the cannabis plants during the flowering stage of their life cycle.”
+A craft grower that’s licensed by the Department of Agriculture to cultivate, dry, cure, and package hemp or marijuana “must contain at least 5,000 square feet of canopy space for the cannabis plants during the flowering stage of their life cycle.”
 Depending on the individual market need, the agency can increase or decrease that amount by increments of 3,000 square feet, with a maximum of 14,000 square feet for cultivation.

 How much room does a drying and curing area typically take up?